 - Apple: Apple processes push notifications that are sent to your Apple device.
 All content with personally identifiable information that is sent to your device is encrypted with the session keys, so it cannot be read by Apple.
 Learn more about Apple's privacy practices here.

 - Google: Google processes push notifications that are sent to your Android device.
 All content with personally identifiable information that is sent to your device is encrypted with the session keys, so it cannot be read by Google.
+In addition, this website uses Google Analytics to collect statistics about visitors to this website.
 Learn more about Google's privacy practices here.

 Following the GDPR legislation, users have the right to access, change or delete personal identifiable information.
 Your backup data can be deleted by navigating to Settings -> Privacy -> Delete data in the Chiff app.
 This will delete all data locally and on the server.
-If you have any additional needs for accessing, changing or deleting your data, please send us an email to privacy at chiff dot app.
-Keyn BV will respond as soon as possible, but always within four weeks, to answer your request.
+If you have any additional needs for accessing, changing or deleting your data, please send us an email to privacy [you know it] chiff dot app.
+We will respond as soon as possible, but always within four weeks, to answer your request.
 If you have a complaint about the way your data is processed, you can object via Autoriteit Persoonsgegevens.

-For Keyn BV information security is of major importance.
-Keyn BV takes all possible measures to prevent abuse, loss, unauthorized access, unwanted disclosure and unwanted modification of personal information.
-The website of Keyn BV uses TLS to encrypt communication for the website and backend.
-Additionally, all communication between your device and the browser extension is end-to-end encrypted with cryptographic keys that are only accessible to the user.
-Keyn BV does not have the technical ability to decrypt your information and as a result, Keyn BV is unable to hand your data over to third parties in a decrypted form.
+For Chiff BV information security is of major importance.
+Chiff BV takes technical and organizational measures to prevent abuse, loss or unlawful processing of personal data.
+In addition to standard measures such as using TLS for connections to the server, the website of Chiff BV uses TLS to encrypt communication for the website and backend.
+Additionally, the backup data stored on the server is encrypted.
+As a result, it is not possible for Chiff to view or share this data with third parties in an unencrypted state.
 If you are interested in the details of Chiff’s security, please read Bas's blog post.